-Keith Thompson waits to get in to what was then called the Tenderloin Linkage Center in San Francisco on Feb.
+Keith Thompson waits to get into the Tenderloin Center in San Francisco on Feb.
 8, 2022.
-After 11 months of service, the center closed Dec.
+After 11 months of service, the center closed on Dec.
 4. (Beth LaBerge/KQED)

 Most mornings, around 8 a.m., dozens of people line up in San Francisco’s Civic Center Plaza outside the city’s new one-stop social service site — called the Tenderloin Linkage Center — where food and showers are offered, along with referrals for housing, jobs, drug treatment and a range of other services.

 On one recent morning, Christopher, who is unhoused and lives on the streets, was among those waiting outside the site, clinging to his bicycle.
 He said he comes here to use fentanyl in a safe environment where people don’t harass him.

 KQED is using only Christopher’s first name because of safety concerns he has.

 A long-time fentanyl user, Christopher comes here as often as he can, and is hoping this morning to finally get an appointment for a housing placement.

 “I've been waiting a long time, a very long time,” he said.
 “I have faith that they will make it happen.
 It's just that I need to make it happen.”